 Telecommunicator Recognition Costs for 9-1-1 telecommunicator recognition.
-Examples of eligible costs include: Plaques, certificates, pins, shirts, and comparable items that are reasonable in amount.
-Important Eligibility Criteria Note: Items of monetary value, such as gift cards, are not eligible for 911 funding.
-None Uniforms Uniforms for telecommunicators while performing duties within the PSAP None Workstation Furniture Furniture that houses PSAP workstation equipment where the primary call-taking and dispatch functions occur Chairs/seating at the positions None PERSONNEL Salaries/Benefits Salary or benefit costs directly associated with personnel operating a 911 system.
-Important Eligibility Criteria Notes: If personnel have duties outside of 911, only the percentage of time related to 911 duties is eligible for funding- None Training/Travel 911 training course costs Travel costs (transportation/lodging/meals) for personnel directly associated with operating a 911 system to: Attend training, continuing education courses, and meetings related to 911 service delivery Support 911 operations None Pre-Employment Costs/Post- Employment Costs Costs associated with the recruitment, hiring and screening of trainees and telecommunicators.
-Examples of eligible costs include: Physicals and other required tests.
-Job postings/advertisements Employee random drug testing None
+Examples of eligible costs include: • Plaques, certificates, pins, shirts, and comparable itemsthat are reasonable in amount Important Eligibility Criteria Note: • Items of monetary value, such as gift cards, are not eligible for 911 funding None Uniforms Uniforms for telecommunicators while performing duties within the PSAP None Workstation Furniture Furniture that houses PSAP workstation equipment where the primary call-taking and dispatch functions occur Chairs/seating at the positions None PERSONNEL Salaries/Benefits Salary or benefit costs directly associated with personnel operating a 911 system.
+Important Eligibility Criteria Notes: If personnel have duties outside of 911, only the percentage of time related to 911 duties is eligible for funding None Training/Travel 911 training course costs Travel costs (transportation/lodging/meals) for personnel directly associated with operating a 911 system to: Attend training, continuing education courses, and meetings related to 911 service delivery Support 911 operations None Pre-Employment Costs/Post- Employment Costs Costs associated with the recruitment, hiring and screening of trainees and telecommunicators.
+Examples of eligible costs include: • Physicals and other required tests • Job postings/advertisements • Employee random drug testing • Medical release/return to work physicals • Fitness for duty evaluations None

-Medical release/return to work physicals Fitness for duty evaluations.
 911 Professional Associations Costs for 911 personnel to join or maintain membership in a 911 professional association Subscription fees for 911-related publications Costs for 911 related certifications such as ENP, RPL, etc. None PUBLIC EDUCATION Public Education Costs include any materials that educate the community on 911 issues, such as the appropriate use of 911.
-Examples of eligible costs include: • Education and outreach material development (pamphlets, videos, posters, newsletters and other resource materials) • Public service announcements • Website development as it pertains to 911 None RADIO SYSTEMS Radio System Hardware/Software Costs for core radio system components from the dispatch positions to the antenna.
-Costs include: Radio consoles Transceivers Receivers Servers Modems Towers/Shelters/tower sites Broadband infrastructure Headsets Important Eligibility Criteria Notes: Eligible costs are limited to the primary PSAP and primary back-up PSAP.
-Purchase of land/real estate and related taxes are not an eligible cost.
-None Radio System Maintenance - PSAP Costs for core radio system maintenance from the dispatch positions to the antenna.
-None
+Examples of eligible costs include: • Education and outreach material development (pamphlets, videos, posters, newsletters, and other resource materials) • Public service announcements • Website development as it pertains to 911 None RADIO SYSTEMS Radio System Hardware/Software Costs for core radio system components from the dispatch positions to the antenna.
+Costs include: Radio consoles Transceivers Receivers Servers Modems Towers/shelters/tower sites Broadband infrastructure Headsets Important Eligibility Criteria Notes: Eligible costs are limited to the primary PSAP and primary back-up PSAP Purchase of land/real estate and related taxes are not an eligible cost None Radio System Maintenance - PSAP Costs for core radio system maintenance from the dispatch positions to the antenna None Radio Tower Sites Maintenance Costs to maintain radio tower sites and equipment.
+Examples of eligible costs include: • FCC license and frequency fees • Emergency repairs • Fire suppression • Pest control • Road and vegetation maintenance None

-Radio Tower Sites Maintenance Costs to maintain radio tower sites and equipment.
-Examples of eligible costs include: FCC license and frequency fees Emergency repairs Fire suppression Pest control Road and vegetation maintenance Snow removal None Mobile Data Terminal (City - 1st class) Using only remaining wireline 9-1-1 funds prior to Act 12, a city of the 1st class may purchase mobile data terminals that will be owned by the PSAP.
-None VOICE/DATA RECORDER Digital Voice/Data Recorder Costs to support a voice/data (logging) recorder system: Server hardware Software Peripherals (including monitor, keyboard, and mouse) Workstation(s) Annual subscription costs for a third-party hosted solution.
-None Maintenance Service contracts for voice/data (logging) recorder system maintenance.
-None
+Snow removal VOICE/DATA RECORDER Digital Voice/Data Recorder Costs to support a voice/data (logging) recorder system: Server hardware Software Peripherals (including monitor, keyboard, and mouse) Workstation(s) Annual subscription costs for a third-party hosted solution None Maintenance Service contracts for voice/data (logging) recorder system maintenance None

-Using the 2023 Eligibility Factors List:
+Using the 2024 Eligibility Factors List:

-The 2023 Eligibility Factors List groups costs that enhance, operate, or maintain a 911 system by Cost Type and Cost Category.
+The 2024 Eligibility Factors List groups costs that enhance, operate, or maintain a 911 system by Cost Type and Cost Category.
 For each Cost Category, general criteria are provided in the Eligible Uses column that counties must use to determine and justify eligibility.
-Counties are responsible to demonstrate that costs meet the Eligible Uses criteria on the annual Combined Report, or during a biennial audit.
+Counties are responsible to demonstrate that costs meet the Eligible Uses criteria on the Annual Report, or during a biennial audit.
 Items that do not meet the Eligible Uses criteria are not eligible for 911 funding.